-Morning Circle Time

 adventure!

-Bible Verse Bracelets: Psalm 139:7-8
+Bible Verse Bracelets:

-Explain that Jesus is always with us, no matter where we go in this world.
+with us, no matter where we

-Creatures of Air, Land, and Sea Stencils
+901240: Creatures of Air, Land, and Sea Stencils Creatures of Air, Land, and Sea Stencils

 By Essential Learning Products